Teradata/stacki-wiki/CoreOS-on-Stacki.md

 Once validated, reboot your machines and watch them install or breathe sufficiently long enough so that one installs, about 5 minutes.
 Once installed, you can go to the last part of this and use Docker.

 The key you put in the config file is for the user “core” not “root”.
-So you should have passwordless access for user “core."
+So you should have password-less access for user “core."

 We’ll add a “root” user in the next more advanced section.